TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Methods

-We treats augmented views of the same instance as the unique positive pair, and all remaining ones within the $B$ size minibatch as negative pairs.
-Specifically, we apply the MoCo \cite{MoCo} variant of contrastive learning which makes use of a momentum encoder to obtain representations of the positive pair, and a dynamic dictionary with a queue to obtain negative pairs.
-Given a TS token instance and $B$ negative samples, the instance-wise contrastive loss is shown in Equation \ref{eq:instance cl}.
-Where given a instance embedding $e$, we apply select a random time step $t$ for the contrastive loss and construct a projection head $f_{p}$, which is a one-layer MLP to obtain $f_{p}(e)$. $e^{+/-}$ is the positive/negative of the corresponding instance from the momentum encoder. $\sigma(e,e^{+/-})$ is used to calculate the similarity between two projected vectors, $f_{p}(e)$ and $f_{p}(e^{+/-})$, through a similarity function $\mathrm{sim}$ like cosine similarity. $\tau_{I}$ is the instance-level temperature parameter.
+The basic instance-wise CL treats each instance independently and design the instance discrimination pretext task to keep similar instances close and dissimilar instances far away.
+To prevent embedding space collapse, we treat augmented views of the same instance as the unique positive pair, and all remaining ones within the $B$ size minibatch as negative pairs \cite{MoCo}.
+The instance-wise contrastive loss is shown in Equation \ref{eq:instance cl}.
+Where given the instance embedding $e,e^{+/-}$, we construct a projection head $f_{p}$, which is a one-layer MLP to obtain $f_{p}(e)$. $\sigma(e,e^{+/-})$ is used to calculate the similarity between two projected vectors through a similarity function $\mathrm{sim}$ like cosine similarity with the instance-level temperature parameter $\tau$.

-However, instance-wise contrastive learning tends to treat semantically similar samples as negatives \cite{DBLP:conf/nips/CaronMMGBJ20}.
-To address this limitation, we propose feature-wise contrast to break the independence between instances.
+We also propose a feature-wise contrast method to break the independence between instances.
 As shown in Figure \ref{fig:method1}, after embedding, a feature matrix $\mathbb{R}^{B\times M}$ is formed by the representation vectors of instances in a minibatch.
 Where each row is an embedding of a instance, thus rows could be regarded as soft labels of instances which are used in Equation \ref{eq:instance cl}.
-In addition to rows, columns of feature matrix also have semantic information. \cite{DBLP:conf/aaai/Li0LPZ021} proposed that the columns could be further regarded as cluster representations, motivated by the observation of label as representation when the dimensionality of representations during projection matches the number of clusters.
-But such cluster-wise methods require prior knowledge to pre-specify the number of clusters, which is non-trivial for the unlabeled TS data in this work.
+In addition to rows, columns of feature matrix also have semantic information. \cite{DBLP:conf/aaai/Li0LPZ021} proposed that the columns could be further regarded as cluster representations.
+However such cluster-wise methods require prior knowledge to pre-specify the number of clusters, which is non-trivial for the unlabeled TS data in this work.
+Thus, we propose to regard the columns as the soft labels of features and perform discrimination between groups of similar features.